tuxb0y/tuxb0y.github.io/about.md

 Email : mdp4rv3z@gmail.com
 <br>

-<i> please ignore grammar articles problems in my blog posts and i hope you will forgive for that </i>
+<i> please ignore grammar articles problems in my blog posts and i hope you will forgive me for that </i>